CrabNickolson/pirate_base_plugin/README.md

 ```

 You must then register an instance of this class on game init with `ModScripting.RegisterLibrary(new YourScriptingClass());`

-You can then use your methods ingame like this:
+Then you can use your methods ingame in any MiScript field like this:
 ```
 your-custom-method